Dexter Press, Inc.

 Scene in Franklin Park, Columbus, Ohio (Date Unknown)

-Vintage postcard depicting the Franklin Park Conservatory in Columbus, Ohio.
+Vintage postcard showing the Franklin Park Conservatory in Columbus, Ohio.